murphye/cheap-gke-cluster/README.md

 You can run a 3 node, 6 core GKE cluster for about USD $24.00 in a region with a 90% discount on `e2-standard-2` Spot VM instances.
 Every possible measure for cost cutting has been taken while still having a very usable GKE cluster.

-**Note:** Google Cloud gives you 1 free GKE control plane.
-If you run more than 1 GKE cluster, you will incur additional charges for each control plane.
+**Warning:** Google Cloud gives you 1 free GKE control plane.
+If you run more than 1 GKE cluster, you will incur $74.40 per month for each control plane!

 ## Deploy Cheap Kubernetes Cluster with Load Balancer, and Petstore Application